 #5 Heard and McDonald Islands – Australia

-Herd and McDondald Islands are located over 4,000km southwest of Perth in the Indian Ocean.
-There are no ships which make regular visits to these islands, although some expedition ships do make rare stops.
+Heard and McDonald Islands are located over 4,000km southwest of Perth in the Indian Ocean.
+There are no ships that make regular visits to these islands, although some expedition ships do make rare stops.
 These islands are truly in the middle of nowhere.
 The island are uninhabited and there are no airstrips.
-Believe it or not, despite the fact that no one lives there, they have their own top level domain name: .hm.
+Believe it or not, despite the fact that no one lives there, they have their own top-level domain name: .hm.

 #4 Complex of Koguryo Tombs – North Korea

 Getting to North Korea is hard enough.
 Assuming you can get there, there is no guarantee that you’ll be able to visit one of the tombs that are inscribed on the list.
 I have read reports of some foreign tour groups which have visited one of the tombs, yet others end up visiting tombs which are NOT part of the UNESCO site.
 You really don’t have any control over it….assuming you can visit North Korea in the first place.

 #3 Gough and Inaccessible Islands – United Kingdom

 The name of this island is INACCESSIBLE ISLAND!
 I think that sort of sums up how difficult it is to visit.
 To get there, you have to visit Tristan da Cunha, a British Territory in the South Atlantic, which is one of the most remote settlements in the world.
 There are no airstrips and it is at least a 5-day voyage by ship to get there.
 Then you need to get a local guide (its the law) to visit one of the islands.
 Inaccessible is actually closer and “easier” to reach than Gough.

 #2 Henderson Island – United Kingdom